Setup & Ideal Body and Hand Position

-Now, let’s learn how to put the saxophone together and the correct position for your fingers and hands on the keys.
+In this lesson, let’s learn how to put the saxophone together and the correct hand position for your fingers and hands on the keys.

-At this point you should already have your mouthpiece and reed setup properly and on the neck like this as we learned in lesson 1.
+At this point you should already have your mouthpiece and reed setup properly and on the neck as we learned in lesson 1.

 You may want to put your mouthpiece cap on to protect the reed.
 In the beginning you are going to be much more prone to reed breaking accidents.

 The first thing I do when getting my saxophone out of the case is I put my neckstrap on.
 So let’s go ahead and do this now.